UrbsLab/STREAMLINE/docs/source/running.md

 ```

 ##### One Phase at a Time
-The following commands can be run one after the other (in sequence), once the previous command completes.
+The following commands can be run one after the other (in sequence), waiting for the previous command to complete.

 ###### Phase 1 - Data Exploration & Processing:
 ```